samuelreyesiglesias/samuelreyesiglesias/README.md

 Welcome to my GitHub profile!
 I'm Samuel Reyes, a software developer with a passion for staying up-to-date with the latest skills and technologies.
 I believe in effective communication, teamwork, and creative problem-solving.

 ## About Me
-- Name: Samuel Reyes
+- Samuel Reyes
 - Profession: Software Developer

 ## Skills
-NET
-JavaScript
-Python
-PHP
+-.NET
+-JavaScript
+-Python
+-PHP
-SQL Server
+-SQL Server

-Feel free to explore my repositories and projects.
-Let's collaborate and tackle new challenges together!